 Last week we talked about keeping squirrels out of your container gardens.
 For a refresher click Here

-As you can see from the picture, I won’t be getting out to my green house any time soon to start my seeds, so figured it is good to get this part of the planning over with now while we are waiting for that really nice day that we can actually get some dirt under our nails!
+As you can see from the picture, I won’t be getting out to my green house any time soon to start my seeds (it’s March in northern Ontario), so I figured it is good to get this part of the planning over with now while we are waiting for that really nice day that we can actually get some dirt under our nails!

 The reason I want to discuss this first is because you need to take these measures before you start planting anything.
 Start by assessing your garden space.
 I have a few raised beds and some open soil areas where I will be planting.
 If your garden is new to you you will have a little trial and error this season.
 If you haven’t yet dug your garden, you can put stakes around the perimeter of where you will dig.
 You can attach string to the stakes to map out exactly where to dig.
-I suggest if you are new to gardening, pick up some books on gardening for beginners.
+Pick up some books on gardening for beginners if you’re just starting out.
 Make sure the books you buy are for your country and hardiness zone.

 To determine your Plant Hardiness Zone in the U.S. click here